uvdsl/LinkedData-Logistics/README.md

 The implementation of 2 and 4 as well as the unique combination of the single parts are the contributions of this demonstration.
 Our implementation consists of the following parts:

-1. We use Linked Data, \ie RDF accessible using HTTP to store data off-chain in a decentralised fashion. <br>
+1. We use Linked Data, i.e. RDF accessible using HTTP to store data off-chain in a decentralised fashion. <br>
    We build a trail of ownership of an item, its so-called ''Linked Pedigree'', in the form of RDF graphs. <br>
-   The RDF graphs are described using terms from the OntoPedigree ontology [2](https://github.com/uvdsl/LinkedData-Logistics#sources).
+   The RDF graphs are described using terms from the OntoPedigree ontology [[2](https://github.com/uvdsl/LinkedData-Logistics#sources)].
 2. We implement a link-traversal based querying approach for verifying data on a Linked Pedigree off-chain.
-3. We hash the RDF graph using the approach of [1](https://github.com/uvdsl/LinkedData-Logistics#sources) to connect the off-chained data with the distributed ledger.
+3. We hash the RDF graph using the approach of [[1](https://github.com/uvdsl/LinkedData-Logistics#sources)] to connect the off-chained data with the distributed ledger.
 4. We implement a Smart Contract to store RDF graph hashes in a Distributed Ledger based on Ethereum. <br>
    The stored hashes are then used to verify their corresponding Linked Data.